mvroosmalen1970/ESPHome-Duepi/README.md

 If this sounds to complicated contact me for possibilies

-### In Home assistent to activate custom commands for DUEPI stoves:
+### Optional in Home assistent to activate custom commands for DUEPI stoves:
   1) Create text helper <pelletkachel_command> (length 4 characters (min and max))
   2) Create automation: (with action select your esphome......write)
 ```